Rabiiia/QUICKSTART-BACKEND/README.md

   - replace all the xxx' places in pom.xml
   - replace either master or main in mavenworkflow.yml in .github package
   - maven test locally in intelliJ (hopefully all green).
-    - Must be green otherwise you can always @Disabled in your rest assured test (above the class name) if it is chaotic and you dont have much time to deadline
+    - Whener you rest assured test with your own endpoint you can always @Disabled in your rest assured test (above the class name) if it is chaotic and not green.
+And you dont have much time to deadline (you just have to exaplain why it didn't work, i guess.. in exam)
 -  Now push

 ### Local work